hl7au/au-fhir-base/pages/_includes/contact-purpose-intro.md

 This extension applies to the ContactPoint datatype and is used to represent the purpose for which a contact can be reached, e.g. after hours or billing.

-To indicate the intended purpose of a contact point apply a profile of ContactPoint data type that references this extension to the applicable element (e.g. PractitionerRole.telecom) type.

 **Examples**